scalar-labs/scalardb-analytics-postgresql/scalardb_fdw/README.md

 ## Limitations

-- This extension aims at enabling analytical query processing on calarDB-managed databases.
+- This extension aims at enabling analytical query processing on ScalarDB-managed databases.
 Thus, only reading data from ScalarDB is supported.
 - Currently, this extension always reads all recoreds in the underlying table no matter what selection exists in the query.